bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 # example public key output, actual output many lines long:
 ssh-rsa AAAAB3NzaD1fc2EAAABAQCjw....F9lXv5f/9+8YD joe@joelaptop
 ```

 In the next step we will be copying this key to a location in the directory structure of your remote server.

 Thus, first copy to the clipboard the public key you just generated.
-Then, return to the original terminal window (the one logged into the remote server).
-Finally, issue the following command:
+Then, return to the **original terminal window** (the one logged into the remote server) and issue the following command:

 ```
 $ echo <paste-YOUR-public-key> >> ~/.ssh/authorized_keys
 # the echo command displays a line of text and combined with ">>";
-# it "displays" the line of text into the authorized_keys file
+# it copies the line of text directly into the authorized_keys file

 $ chmod 600 ~/.ssh/authorized_keys

 # chmod stands for "change mode of access"
 # chmod allows a Ubuntu/Linux user to change who
 # and how much access a user has.

 # 600 is an argument passed to chmod command.
 # It gives the owner full read and write access to the target file,
 # here authorized_keys, while preventing any other user
 # from accessing the file.
 ```

 Once you have entered these commands, you will be able to log into your remote server without a password.
-From now on, when you log into the remote server <i>ssh</i> will identify itself to the remote server and trigger a cryptographic procedure that requires a public key.
+From now on, when you log in <i>ssh</i> will identify itself to the remote server and trigger a cryptographic procedure that requires a public key.
 The remote server then checks that the procedure is correct and that you are verified by referencing the public key which you have just provided.

 To check work, you should first log out of both your <i>ssh</i> session and your remote session.
 Then you will attempt to login directly to your "gigaflask" account by entering, as you have done before: